Kashinath (actor)

-Some of his movie dialogues have entered common lingo; for example the extremely popular phrase of "Mangalooru Manjunatha" (from the film Love Maadi Nodu).
-Some of his other successful films include Anantana Avantara (1989), Avale Nanna Hendthi (1988), Ajagajantara (1991) and Hendathi Endare Heegarabeku (1995).
-Kashinath made a prominent return when he was cast as an elderly jail inmate who gets falsely accused in his daughter's death in Tharun Sudhir's Chowka (2017).
-His last film performance before his death is Olu Muniswamy which got released in 25 May 2018.

 Early life

-Kashinath was born on 8 May 1951 into a middle class Kannada Brahmin family in Markod, a village near Kundapura,Udupi District.
+Kashinath was born on 8 May 1951 into a middle-class family in Markod, a village near Kundapura, Udupi District.
 His father G. Vasudeva Rao was a businessman and a trader and mother Saraswathi a homemaker.
 He was the second son of his parents followed by his elder brother Sathyanarayana and his younger brothers are Dattatreya, Ravi, and Umapathi along with their younger sister Gayathri.
 He spent his childhood in his birthplace and moved to Bangalore with his father.